 Question: When are registrations and when does the season begin/end?

 Answer: Lacrosse is a spring sport.
-However, we hold registrations starting in November.
+However, we hold registration starting in November.
 Clinics for players new to lacrosse typically begin indoors in early March.
 This gives new players a chance to learn the game in a low-pressure atmosphere with individual attention.
 Returning players join the mix in March indoors.
 The regular season and outdoor practices begin the first week of April and run through mid-June.
 The conclusion of the season is an optional state-wide Jamboree.

 Question: What is the financial commitment?

 The equipment cost for girls is approximately $80.
 This includes a stick, protective eye goggles, and a mouthguard.
 The equipment cost for boys is approximately $180.
-This package includes a stick, helmet, shoulder pads, arm pads, cup, and gloves.
+This includes a stick, helmet, shoulder pads, arm pads, cup, and gloves.
 You will also need to purchase a mouthguard.
 Cleats are highly recommended for both girls and boys.
 Soccer cleats are fine.
 Equipment scholarships are available.

 Each new player will receive a game jersey that they are expected to keep at the end of each season.
 If a player loses their jersey, they will be responsible for purchasing a new one.
 At the end of a player's Brookline lacrosse career, they are expected to return their jersey.
 If a player outgrows their jersey, we will try to arrange an exchange for a larger one.

 Question: How long does the Spring season run?
 Are March clinics mandatory?

 Answer: The pre-season runs during the month of March.
 The regular season runs from April through mid-June.
 The March clinics are not mandatory.
 These are geared towards new players to give them more personal introductory level instruction before we bring our returning players into the mix in March.
 In general, while we'd like players to attend as many practices as possible, we understand that kids have lots of activities/interests.
 Outdoor practices begin the first week of April (weather and field conditions permitting).